 A: Students are required to submit: an application, a Statement of Intent, a resume/CV, three letters of reference, transcripts of all post-secondary coursework completed (scanned and uploaded), GRE scores, and TOEFL scores (if applicable).
 These items will be submitted electronically through the application system.

 A: Students are required to submit a Statement of Intent.
 The statement should describe the area of research you would like to pursue, as well as any relevant internships or research experience you have had.
 Many students use the statement to describe how they became interested in food science, although you are welcome to formulate it based on your preference.
 Generally, personal statements are 1-2 pages.
 Lastly, if you are interested in working with a particular advisor (or advisors), we encourage you to include this in your statement.

 A: You are welcome to choose letter writers who you feel will highlight your qualifications for our graduate program.
 In general, we suggest that at least two of these letters of recommendation come from academic sources.
 Please note that students are required to submit three letters of recommendation.

 Q: Can I submit my reference letters electronically?

 A: Yes!
 We prefer that all letters of recommendation are submitted electronically.
 This allows the letters to be processed and marked as “complete” quickly.
-After you complete the general online application, you will be prompted to electronically send a request to your references for them to complete.
+After you complete the general online application, your recommenders will automatically receive an email from Ohio State requesting the letter of recommendation.
 From this link, your letter writer can complete the required Ohio State form, upload the letter and submit it instantaneously.
 We ask that you do not send hard-copies in the mail in addition to the electronic copies.
 If you submit duplicates there may be some confusion regarding which copy to use, which could delay your application.